Spectrezz78/Cardastrophy-BETA-/README.md

 -Card abilities can now be viewed in-game!

-A card based deck building strategy game inspired by Poker and Clash Royale.
+A card based deck building strategy game inspired by Balatro and Marvel Snap.

 DESCRIPTION:

 Cardastrophy is a more strategic take on rock, paper, scissors that focuses on limited item management.
-The game has 5 free cards and as of now 2 shop exclusive cards.
-There is also a deck building system present in the game, each deck can only have 5 cards, having more or less prevents the player from playing the game.
-If I were to explain each card more briefly...
+The game has 5 free cards and shop exclusive cards.
+There is also a deck building system present in the game, each deck can only have 5 cards + 1 warrior, having more or less prevents the player from playing the game.
+Each card has an explanation present in the game.

 <img width="656" height="540" alt="Ekran görüntüsü 2025-08-20 101407" src="https://github.com/user-attachments/assets/b28cd021-f8c9-4142-a944-67af5f842818" />